abyteintime/stitchkit/docs/archive-format.md

 - **Import table**
 - **Dependency table**

-**The summary is always located at the beginning of the archive**.
-The positions of other sections can be found by looking at what's stored in the summary.
+**The summary is always located at the beginning of the archive.** The positions of other sections can be found by looking at the summary's fields.

 ## Fundamental types